 melissa christine goodrum

-something sweet and filled with blood
+something sweet & filled with blood

 Published April 15 2019

 In her second poetry collection, something sweet & filled with blood, melissa christine goodrum demonstrates a growing talent.
 Drawing from her experience in a musical family, a deep well of feeling, and expansive knowledge of art and art history, she presents subjects ranging from Elizabeth Boott Duveneck and Susan Apthop, their true selves hidden—she might say jailed—on museum walls, to the works of artists Ronald Lokett, Manet, Degas, and Kehinde Wiley.
-Demonstrating facility in a variety of poetic forms, goodrum shakes up convention by imagining the inner lives and thoughts of these subjects through the lens of current day politics and issues of race and gender identity.
+Through a variety of poetic forms, goodrum shakes up convention by imagining the inner lives and thoughts of these subjects through the lens of current day politics and issues of race and gender identity.
 The lively imagery throughout this new collection is fresh and inspiring.

 Praise for something sweet & filled with blood